 RECIPE #2: PUMPKIN PIE CREAM CHEESE DIP

 Next, a seasonal favorite.
 Nothing says Fall like pumpkin pie.
 This is a simple variation on the caramel dip.
 Here are the ingredients: dark brown sugar, canned pumpkin (the plain, unflavored kind), vanilla, cream cheese, pumpkin pie spice.
-If you don't have pumpkin pie spice, you can make your own (View Pumpkin Pie Spice Mix Recipe).
+If you don't have pumpkin pie spice, you can make your own.
+Here's my recipe.

 Add all of the ingredients to the food processor bowl, give it a whirl.
 Done.